cocotb/cocotb/CONTRIBUTING.md

 ### Running Individual Tests Locally

-Each test under `/tests/test_cases/*/` and `/examples/tests/` can be run individually.
+Each test under `/tests/test_cases/*/` and `/examples/*/tests/` can be run individually.
 This is particularly useful if you want to run a particular test that fails the regression.

-First you must install cocotb from source by navigating to the project root and issuing the following.
+First you must install cocotb from source by navigating to the project root directory and issuing the following.

 ```command
 python -m pip install .
 ```

-On Windows, you must install cocotb from source like so.
+On Windows, you must instead install cocotb from source like so.

 ```command
 python -m pip install --global-option build_ext --global-option --compiler=mingw32 .
 ```

 Once that has been done, you can navigate to the directory containing the test you wish to run.
-Then you may issue an [appropriate](https://docs.cocotb.org/en/stable/quickstart.html#running-your-first-example) `make` command.
+Then you may issue an [appropriate]https://docs.cocotb.org/en/stable/building.html#makefile-based-test-scripts) `make` command.

 ```command
 make SIM=icarus